2025–26 Kazincbarcikai SC season

 The 2025–26 season is Kazincbarcikai SC's 1st competitive season, 1st consecutive season in the Nemzeti Bajnokság I and 76th year in existence as a football club.
 In addition to the domestic league, Kazincbarcika participate in this season's editions of the Magyar Kupa.

 Kazincbarcika won the first match of this season in the Magyar Kupa (Hungarian Cup) and advanced to the top 32 after winning 1-0 in extra time against third-division Iváncsa.

+Kazincbarcika plays its home games from Round 1 until Round 18 in Mezőkövesd and from Round 19 until Round 33 Diósgyőri Stadion (Miskolc), as their stadium do not comply with NB I rules.